concordion/concordion-net/README.md

 ## Project History

-History prior to February 2013 is in the [Google Code repository](https://code.google.com/p/concordion-net/).
+History prior to February 2013 can be found in the [Google Code repository](https://code.google.com/p/concordion-net/).

 ## License